jankotek/mapdb-site/_posts/2017-01-01-lsm_store_and_updates.md

 Merge algorithm
 -----------------

-The analogy with compaction and `TreeSet` secton is broken.
+The analogy with compaction and `TreeSet` section is broken.
 A linked-list cannot really be traversed from tail to head, as all links go only in opposite directions.
 Also `TreeSet` is inefficient and all keys would not fit into memory.

 Instead, compaction uses more effective lazy-N-way merge.
 I will describe it in more detail in a future blog post.